 The curriculum for the associate in arts degree is grounded in the traditional liberal arts, prepares students to enter a broad variety of bachelor's degree majors, and provides students with skills that employers want most, such as proficiency in decision-making and problem-solving, oral and written communication skills, quantitative reasoning ability, the ability to work independently or as part of a team, and the capacity to understand and use different modes of reasoning.

-The Associate in Arts Program is structured in ways that promote student academic success, offering:• Small class sizes• Close faculty contact• Personal attention• Curriculum structured to lead students toward an eventual major• A close-knit learning community, made possible by a small campus environment• Freshman seminar in the first semester, focusing on study skills and time management and other essential skills for student success• Additional math and writing assistance• Substantially reduced tuition — perhaps even free, if eligible for a State of Delaware SEED Scholarship.
+The Associate in Arts Program is structured in ways that promote student academic success, offering the following:• Small class sizes• Close faculty contact• Personal attention• Curriculum structured to lead students toward an eventual major• A close-knit learning community, made possible by a small campus environment• Freshman seminar in the first semester, focusing on study skills, time management strategies, and other essential skills for student success• Additional math and writing assistance• Substantially reduced tuition — perhaps even free, if eligible for a State of Delaware SEED Scholarship.

-Delaware SEED scholarships are provided by the State of Delaware and
+The Delaware SEED Scholarship Program is offered by the State of Delaware and

-tuition for full time students enrolled in the Associate in Arts
+covers tuition for full-time students enrolled in the Associate in Arts

 Delaware residents who graduate from a Delaware high school with a GPA

-year and a 2.5 GPA must be maintained to continue eligibilty while in
+year and a 2.5 GPA must be maintained to continue eligibility while in

 the Associate in Arts Program.

-be entereing the Associate in Arts Program, the University of Delaware
+be entering the Associate in Arts Program, the University of Delaware

 funding will allow.
-In selecting students, UD will give the priority to
+In selecting students, UD will give priority to

 students who have the most financial need as determined by the Free